-To advance the field of sensory evaluation, including consumer research, and the role/work of sensory professionals, for the purpose of sharing knowledge, exchanging ideas, mentoring and educating its members.
+Advance the field of sensory evaluation, including consumer research, and the role/work of sensory professionals, for the purpose of sharing knowledge, exchanging ideas, mentoring, and educating our members.

 To advance the field of sensory evaluation, including consumer research, by:

-- Provide mentoring in the field through a variety of forums.
+- Providing mentoring in the field through a variety of forums

-- Linking with existing organizations that serve the sensory and consumer research community
+- Partnering with existing organizations that serve the sensory and consumer research community

 - Promoting professional conduct and ethical standards